mostafa/xk6-kafka/README.md

 docker run --rm -i mostafamoradian/xk6-kafka:latest run - <scripts/test_json.js
 ```

+## The Official Binaries

+Since [v0.8.0](https://github.com/mostafa/xk6-kafka/releases/tag/v0.8.0), the binary version of xk6-kafka is built and published on each [release](https://github.com/mostafa/xk6-kafka/releases).
+For now, the binaries are only published for Linux, MacOS and Windows for `amd64` (`x86_64`) machines.
+If you want to see an official build for your machine, please build and test xk6-kafka from [source](#build-from-source) and then create an [issue](https://github.com/mostafa/xk6-kafka/issues/new) and I'll add it to the build pipeline and publish binaries on the next release.

 ## Build from Source

 The k6 binary can be built on various platforms, and each platform has its own set of requirements.
 The following shows how to build k6 binary with this extension on GNU/Linux distributions.